-How to Start Your Backyard Flock
+How to Start your Backyard Flock

-Why keep a backyard chicken?
+Why keep backyard chickens?

 Backyard chickens are increasingly popular because they are inexpensive, easy, and produce eggs!
 You can get the freshest eggs possible, mostly with fewer calories and fat than those bought in the store.

 - You are in charge of what goes into them, which I’m guessing will not be the antibiotics, steroids, and other drugs that may be in store-bought eggs.

 - Chicken manure and eggshells produce fantastic nitrogen-rich fertilizer that is excellent for growing food.